Generic OIDC SSO

 Step 4: Verify Email Domains

-After configuring OIDC:- Scroll down to Email Domains section
+After configuring OIDC:- Scroll down to the Email Domains section (shared across SSO providers)

 - Add your corporate email domain(s)